rockthejvm/rockthejvm-site/src/content/articles/refined-types-in-scala.md

 With this new tools, a whole lot of other functionalities for filtering numbers are unlocked:

-- less than a certain number (or less-than-or-equal)
+- Less than a certain number (or less-than-or-equal)
-- greater than a certain number (or gte)
+- Greater than a certain number (or gte)
-- in an open/closed interval between numbers
+- In an open/closed interval between numbers
-- divisible by a number
+- Divisible by a number
-- whose modulo is a certain number
+- Whose modulo is a certain number

 Again, all available at compile time!